fraserxu/fraserxu.github.io/_posts/2014-07-09-My-Front-end-Development-Workflow.md

 #### JS Framework

-Choosing a right JavaScript is always a hot topic, and I don't want to start a war here.
-But as the title of this post, it's the workflow for me, not the best workflow.
+Choosing the right JavaScript framework is always a hot topic, and I don't want to start a war here.
+But as the title of this post indicate, it's the workflow for me, not the best workflow.

+My last 3 projects are all using `Angularjs`, including  a native chat application with `node-webkit`, iOS app with `Ionic` framework.
+I start working as a front-end developer with `jQuery`, after half a year of experience, I switched to `Angularjs`, and started to know what is a `MVC` framework.
+Comparing to work with `jQuery`, Angularjs really provide lots of powerful feature to develop single page applications.

+`Directive`, `filter`, `two way data-binding`, those are all functions that myself alone can't write on my own.
+But alone with those power it brings, `Angularjs` force you to learn about those concepts, and you lose the flexibilities of your app.

+That's why `frameworkless` single page application, also called modular web development, is becoming popular again.
+It's come from the group of smart people from the nodejs community.
+They've been enjoy develop and code management with `npm`, writing code with `commonjs` and share tiny modules that works to the open source community, and now, they want to bring it to the web.

+I've been trying to learn to write code in that way for sometime, and I really like this way.
+I recommend those who interested in this to read the book [Human Javascript](read.humanjavascript.com)($39.00 ebook, but now free to read online) by [@HenrikJoreteg](http://twitter.com/henrikjoreteg).

+I'm still new to this, and I'd like to share the learning experience with you.

 #### Package Manager